-ML Accountability Flowchart Was this student served Are ACCESS for ELLs YES 'ELP Assessment' & 'ELP Score' in a Multilingual Learner scores from the prior YES Program (MLP) school year available?
-ELLs ELP assessment and score previously? from the prior year NO 'District Enrollment Date' Enter the most recent district enrollment date Does the Home Language NO Not a Survey indicate a multilingual language other than English?
-NO YES This student qualifies for MLP Yes/No - this student qualifies for Administer MLP services OR does not qualify appropriate ELP assessment as a for MLP services dependent on the the ELP assessment scores appropriate 'ELP Assessment' & 'ELP Score' FLP 'ELP Assessment' & 'ELP Score' select the applicable ELP assessment Multilingual Learner 'District Enrollment Date' 'District Enrollment Date' Accountability Enter the most recent district enrollment date - this scenario Is this student a Flowchart enrollment date includes students who transfer multilingual learner? from non-WIDA LEAs targets on ACCESS for ELLs or WIDA Alternate ACCESS using the values shown in Table 11.
-This allows students to have expected growth targets that move towards proficiency every year.
+Figure 1 ML Accountability Flowchart Was this student served Are ACCESS for ELLs YES 'ELP Assessment' & 'ELP Score' in a Multilingual Learner YES scores from the prior select the applicable ACCESS for Program (MLP) school year available? previously? from the prior year NO 'District Enrollment Date' Enter the most recent district Does the Home Language enrollment date Not a NO Survey indicate a multilingual language other than learner English?
+NO YES Yes/No - this student qualifies for services.
+Administer the Administer MLP services OR does not qualify appropriate ELP assessment as a ELP assessment scores 'ELP Assessment' & 'ELP Score' FLP 'ELP Assessment' & 'ELP Score' select the applicable ELP assessment select the applicable ELP Multilingual assessment and ELP score Learner 'District Enrollment Date' 'District Enrollment Date' Enter the most recent district Accountability enrollment date - this scenario Enter the most recent district Is this student a Flowchart enrollment date includes students who transfer multilingual learner?